melanchall/drywetmidi/Docs/articles/tools/CSV-serializer.md

 With the [CsvSerializer](xref:Melanchall.DryWetMidi.Tools.CsvSerializer) you can either serialize objects to CSV or deserialize them back from CSV.

 In this article the comma (`,`) used as a values delimiter.
-You can change it with the [Delimiter](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings.Delimiter) property of the [CsvSerializationSettings](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings).
+You can change it with the `Delimiter` property of the [CsvSerializationSettings](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings) (for serialization) and [CsvDeserializationSettings](xref:Melanchall.DryWetMidi.Tools.CsvDeserializationSettings) (for deserialization).

 ## Example